-Interactive “Walk the Plank” Math Games (scroll down a little bit) http://www.math4childrenplus.com/games/
+Interactive “Walk the Plank” and Pirate themed Math Games https://www.math4childrenplus.com/?s=pirate

 Our chalkboard wall mural.
-The instructions for how to draw a pirate ship from here were necessary and quite helpful. http://lifestyle.howstuffworks.com/crafts/drawing/how-to-draw-pirate-ships.htm
+The instructions for how to draw a pirate ship from here were quite helpful. http://lifestyle.howstuffworks.com/crafts/drawing/how-to-draw-pirate-ships.htm

-For other special days in September click here
+For more resources for special days in September click here

 Wishing you smooth sailing!